Novalis: Freiberg: The Mining Academy

 At the end of 1797, Novalis entered the Mining Academy of Freiberg in Saxony to become qualified as a member of the staff for the salt works at Weissenfels.
-His principle mentor at the academy was the geologist, Abraham Werner.
+His principal mentor at the academy was the geologist, Abraham Werner.
 While at the academy, Novalis immersed himself in a wide range of studies, including electricity, galvanism, alchemy, medicine, chemistry, physics, mathematics, and natural philosophy.
 He was also able to expand his intellectual social circle.
 On his way to Freiberg, he met Friedrich Schelling, and they later went on an art tour of Dresden together.
 He visited Goethe and Friedrich Schlegel's older brother, August, in Weimar and met the writer Jean Paul in Leipzig.

 In December 1798, Novalis became engaged for the second time.
 His fiancée was Julie von Charpentier, a daughter of Johann Friedrich Wilhelm Toussaint von Charpentier, the chair of mining studies at the University of Leipzig.
 Unlike his relationship with Sophie, Novalis's affection for Julie developed more gradually.
 He initially saw his affection for Julie as a more "earthly" passion compared to his "heavenly" passion for Sophie, though he gradually softened this distinction with time.
 Eventually his feelings for Julie became the subject of some of his poetry, including the Spiritual Songs written in the last years of his life.
 Novalis and Julie remained engaged until Novalis's death in 1801, and she tended him during his final illness.